 Communication is only a part of the skillset though.
 When working from home, when there is nobody on hand to motivate you beside yourself, you have to be a self-starter.
 Being in an office environment can help fuel the working attitude, while working by yourself at home makes it easier to get side tracked.
 It’s a fact that not all people are going to be able to motivate themselves to be productive for a full working day from the comfort of their home; it takes a certain type of person.

-These are some of the key traits recruiters need to test for with behavioural interview questions:
+These are some of the key traits recruiters need to test for with behavioral interview questions:

 - Is the candidate a clear communicator?